9214/9214.github.io/pages/about.md

 {% include icons.html %} <br>

 **9214's** current topics of interest are:

+---

 - Memetic;
 - Swarm intelligence;

+---

 - Emergence;
 - (Digital) morphogenesis;
 - Artifical life and digital organisms;
 - Organic and bio-insipred computing;

+---

+- EEG, electrophysiology, bioelectromagnetism;

+---

 - Language-oriented programming and metaprogramming;
 - Formal languages and software language engineering;
-- Concatenative and homoiconic programming languages;
+- Concatenative, dataflow and homoiconic programming languages;

+---

 - A pinch of generative art, installations and computational design;
 - Comics, machinima, virtual photography.

+---

 If you have something related to these interests to share -- please do so.